design-first/system-designer-documentation/docs/Create a Graph system.md

 ## Make requests on your graph

-To query your graph system you will need to use the NoSQL repository APIs.For example, you can add on the **start** method of your system:
+To query your graph system you will need to use the NoSQL data store APIs.For example, you can add on the **start** method of your system:

 ```js
 function start() {